sharonw4769/github-tutorial/README.md

 ---
 ## Error Handling
-If by any chance, you intialized (`git init`) the wrong directory, just `cd` to get out of where you currently are (you can cd back into main folder by doing `cd ..`) and them type in `rm -rf (folder name)` to forcefully removes the file/directory.
+If by any chance, you initialized (`git init`) the wrong directory, just `cd` to get out of where you currently are (you can cd back into main folder by doing `cd ..`) and then type in `rm -rf (folder name)` to forcefully removes the file/directory.